magneticio/vamp.io/content/documentation/tutorials/smarter-releasing-on-kubernetes.md

 The service provides a REST API that returns a list (array) of products in JSON format for the specified locale, for example: `/products/ie` will return a list of products available in the Republic of Ireland store.

-Versioning of the API is done by media type.
-The API defaults to the latest version and clients that care about the stability of the API can request a specific version in the `Accept` header - [GitHub's approach](https://developer.github.com/v3/media/)

 #### sava-cart store front
 The **sava-cart** store front is a fork of [gtsopour/nodejs-shopping-cart](https://github.com/gtsopour/nodejs-shopping-cart)